Whale & Girl

 She smiled, resting her back against his torso.
 “Sometimes.”

-Looking around, he commented on the lack of ocean painting, he thought it would be the first thing she illustrate.
+Looking around, he commented on the lack of ocean painting, he thought it would be the first thing she illustrated.

 She would have, but she could never get the colour right — the kind of blue that was not quite blue.
-Translucent at day and impenetrable at night, the embodiment of sin and innocence, imprisonment and liberation, a beautiful, hushed void of cloudless heavens.
+Translucent at day and impenetrable at night, the embodiment of sin and innocence, imprisonment and liberation; a beautiful, hushed void of cloudless heavens was what the ocean was, she told him.
 It was a living thing, she declared with pride, as though she was the one who invented the ocean and all the mysteries it held.
 The ocean was the one thing she could not wish to imitate and incorporate into a canvas.

 Lifting a seashell to her ear, she let the soothing language of the ocean flowed through her being, imaging herself as the siren who stole his heart.